CurveDocs/curve-docs/docs/crvUSD/controller.md

 ### `liquidation_discount`
 !!! description "`Controller.liquidation_discount() -> uint256: view`"

     Getter for the liquidation discount.
-This value is used to discount the collateral value when calculating the health for liquidation puroses in order to incentivize liquidators.
+This value is used to discount the collateral value when calculating the health for liquidation purposes in order to incentivize liquidators.

     Returns: liquidation discount (`uint256`).